Best daily deals

 What should you get instead of the Apple AirPods Pro (2nd generation) and Beats Fit Pro?

-One of the best pairs of noise canceling earbuds you can buy is the Sony WF-1000XM4, which has excellent noise canceling, great sound, foam ear tips, and OS-agnostic software with customizable EQ.
-It’s pricey at $278 at Amazon, but if you have the extra cash, it’s worth it.
+One of the best pairs of noise canceling earbuds you can buy is the Sony WF-1000XM5, which has excellent noise canceling, great sound, foam ear tips, and OS-agnostic software with customizable EQ.
+It’s pricey at $298 at Amazon, but if you have the extra cash, it’s worth it.
+However, the previous iteration of the earbuds, the WF-1000XM4, still holds their own as well and can be found cheaper nowadays.

 Frequently asked questions